 Bragar Eagel & Squire, P.C.
 Is Investigating Veru, Twist, and Leidos and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Veru Inc. (NASDAQ: VERU), Twist Bioscience Corp (NASDAQ: TWST), and Leidos Holdings Inc. (NYSE: LDOS).
+NEW YORK, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Veru Inc. VERU, Twist Bioscience Corp TWST, and Leidos Holdings Inc. LDOS.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On November 10, 2022, Veru issued a press release announcing that the U.S. Food and Drug Administration's Pulmonary-Allergy Drugs Advisory Committee (the "Advisory Committee") voted against granting emergency use authorization for the Company's product sabizabulin for treatment of hospitalized moderate to severe COVID-19 patients who are at high risk for acute respiratory distress syndrome.
 Specifically, the Advisory Committee voted 8-5 that the known and potential benefits of sabizabulin do not outweigh its known and potential risks.